 - affects neighbours or shared areas

-- breaches housing or safety regulations
+- breaches housing, hygiene, or safety standards

 When Might the Council Get Involved?

-Council involvement is more likely if:
+Council involvement becomes more likely when reports or inspections show:

-- strong odours are reported
+- strong odours

-- fire risks exist
+- fire risks

-- neighbours make complaints
+- complaints from neighbours

-- children or vulnerable adults are at risk
+- risk to children or vulnerable adults

 The Role of Environmental Health